-Although breastfeeding rates have increased in Switzerland over the past 20 years, Switzerland can do a better job of protecting its youngest consumers and enabling them, according to Article 24 of the Convention on the Rights of the Child, General Comments 15 and 16, to reach the highest possible level of health.
+Switzerland could do better to protect its youngest consumers and enabling them, according to Article 24 of the Convention on the Rights of the Child, General Comment 15 on the right of the child to the enjoyment of the highest attainable standard of health.

-According to UNICEF Switzerland (in German), which is responsible for the Baby-Friendly Hospital Initiative (BFHI), Switzerland is a leader in Europe for the promotion of breastfeeding, since nearly half of all babies born in Switzerland nowadays are born in certified facilities.
+According to UNICEF Switzerland (in German), responsible for the Baby-Friendly Hospital Initiative (BFHI), Switzerland was up to 2012 a leader in Europe for the promotion of breastfeeding, since nearly half of all babies born in Switzerland were born in BFH certified facilities.
 However, World Health Organization (WHO) guidelines are far from being satisfactorily applied since only 14% of infants are exclusively breastfed until the end of the 6th month and the average duration of breastfeeding is only 31 weeks according to the SWIFS Swiss Infant Feeding Study of 2003.
 The SWIFS of 2014 is similar.

-The Swiss Health Survey 2012 breastfeeding indicator (link unavailable today) showed that almost 90% of women breastfed their latest child, and more than half of them breastfed for more than three months; however, between 2002 and 2007, the proportion of mothers who did not breastfeed hardly changed.
+The Swiss Health Survey 2012 (https://www.bfs.admin.ch/asset/en/349060) showed that about 88% of women breastfed their latest child, and 25 % of mothers breastfed for more than 4 months.
+However, between 2002 and 2007, the proportion of mothers who did not breastfeed hardly changed.
 In contrast, the number of mothers who breastfed for more than three months was higher in 2007.

 Finally, in Switzerland, it is rarely mentioned that breastfeeding should be supported beyond the age of 2 years (a WHO recommendation).
 The recommendation to continue breastfeeding after introduction of complementary foods and until and beyond the child is 2 years old, is still controversial.